 Shipyard Works: Bow with Hole (1990) by Shinro Ohtake

-This last picture is on the top floor where you can also find a small restaurant and book & souvenirs shop.
+This last picture is on the top floor where you can also find a small restaurant and book & souvenir shop.

 Outside the Benesse House Museum